Employee expense management guide for small businesses

 What is employee expense management?

-Employee expense management is the systematic process of tracking, approving, and reimbursing business expenses that your team pays on behalf of your company.
-This includes the tools, processes, and strategies you use to control team spending and maintain accurate financial records.
+Employee expense management is how you track, approve, and reimburse costs your team pays on behalf of your business.
+It covers the tools, policies, and workflows you use to control spending and keep accurate financial records.
+Modern platforms often combine corporate cards, accounts payable, and seamless ERP connections to support finance teams globally.

-Employee expenses are often the hardest business costs to control because spending happens outside your direct oversight.
-Your team might pay for travel, office supplies, or client meetings without immediate approval.
+Why it matters: Employee expenses are among the hardest costs to control.
+Spending happens outside your direct oversight when team members pay for travel, supplies, or client meetings without immediate approval.

-Why this matters: As your business grows, manual tracking becomes ineffective.
+As your business grows, tracking expenses manually becomes ineffective.
 A robust expense management system helps you:

 Which expenses can employees claim?

-Claimable employee expenses are business costs that you approve for reimbursement.
-Common expense categories include:
+Claimable expenses are business costs you approve for reimbursement.
+Common categories include:

-- Client entertainment: Meals and events for business purposes
+- Client entertainment: meals and events with a clear business purpose

-- Professional development: Training courses and industry events
+- Professional development: training courses, conferences, and certifications

 What are the benefits of using expense management software?